paracamplus/Yasmini/README.md

 offers other features that I found useful.
 So first, if you want to use Yasmini, look at Jasmine documentation on http://jasmine.github.io/

+One very important feature of Yasmini is that whenever an expectation is begun, checked, finished or a specification or a description the counters in these various instances are kept up to date.
+For instance the verbalizer of CodeGradX records the state of the descriptions in a file so, if the javascript process is killed from the outside (perhaps because it takes too much time), the final state of the tests can be known.
+Why killing from the outside ?
+Because programmers' code sometimes loops infinitely or waits indefinitely!

 ### Installation

 ```sh